tshepang/blog/content/Seven Psychopaths (2012).md

 My favorite utterance from the movie:

 > A hooker comes out of the bathroom in a beautiful red dress.
 She says,
-> \"Would you like to make love?
+> "Would you like to make love?
 Or, should we have an intelligent
 > conversation instead?
-I\'ve been reading a lot of Noam Chomsky lately;
+I've been reading a lot of Noam Chomsky lately;
-> I think he\'s a marvel\"
+> I think he's a marvel"

 It is a very well-made dark comedy with some wonderful performances.
 My favorites are [Tom Waits] and the Vietnamese psychopath.
 The latter also